THE FREE LANCE

 Koch only deleted the phone number Solo wrote down and what he called "numerous unpleasant comments" that came after it.

-Solo eventually revealed himself to be Harry Freeman-Jones, a gay marriage trail-blazer.
-He responded to the backlash a year later.
+Solo eventually revealed himself over years’ of entries in the Ouluska Diaries to be Harry Freeman-Jones, a gay marriage trail-blazer.
+He responded to the backlash his first entry triggered a year later.

 "I'm sorry my entry last year 'brought out' the homophobes," he wrote in a 1989 log entry.
 "I'd say the woods are big enough for all of us."